cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `on_reward`: *function(protobuf class instance)* - If defined, this function will be called when a reward is received.
 The reward received is of the type `cogment.Reward`.

 `on_message`: *function(int, protobuf class instance)* - If defined, this function will be called when a new message arrives.
-The protobuf class type is specified as the `actor_classes:message:space` in `cogment.yaml` for the appropriate actor class.
+The class is of the type sent by the originator.
+It is the responsibility of the actor to manage the type received.

 `on_trial_over`: *function()* - If defined, this function will be called when the trial has ended.
 At this point `end_trial` is set to `True`.